jolinesikora/LLM_Inference_on_Edge/README.md

 # LLM_Inference_on_Edge
-This project evaluates the performance of advanced language models, specifically NanoLLM and Ollama, on NVIDIA's Jetson AGX Orin for edge computing.
-It focuses on their operational viability, comparing efficiency metrics like inference speed, memory usage, and power consumption against GPT-2 as a baseline.
+This project evaluates the deployment of Sheared LLaMa and Open LLaMa on NVIDIA's Jetson AGX Orin, using GPT-2 as a baseline.
+It assesses performance, power consumption, and operational efficiency, highlighting trade-offs and suitability for edge computing in constrained environments